Explainable AI via Learning to Optimize: Experiments

 \subsection{CT Image Reconstruction}

-\paragraph{Setup} Comparisons are provided for low-dose CT examples derived from the Low-Dose Parallel Beam dataset (LoDoPab) dataset,\cite{leuschner2019lodopab} which consists of phantoms derived from actual human chest CT scans.
-Here CT measurements are simulated with a parallel beam geometry and a sparse-angle setup of only $30$ angles and $183$ projection beams, resulting in 5,490 equations and 16,384 unknowns.
+\paragraph{Setup} Comparisons are provided for low-dose CT examples derived from the Low-Dose Parallel Beam dataset (LoDoPab) dataset, \cite{leuschner2019lodopab} which has publically available phantoms derived from actual human chest CT scans.
+CT measurements are simulated with a parallel beam geometry and a sparse-angle setup of only $30$ angles and $183$ projection beams, giving 5,490 equations and 16,384 unknowns.
 We add $1.5\%$ Gaussian noise to \emph{each individual beam measurement}.
 Images have resolution $128 \times 128$.
 To make errors easier to contrast between methods, the linear systems here are under-determined and have more noise than those in some similar works.
 Image quality is determined using the Peak Signal-To-Noise Ratio (PSNR) and structural similarity index measure (SSIM).
-Mean squared error was used for the training loss.
-Training/test datasets consist of 20,000/2,000 samples.
+The training loss was mean squared error.
+Training/test datasets have 20,000/2,000 samples.

 \paragraph{Model Design} The model for the CT experiment extends the IDM.
-In practice, it has been helpful to utilize a sparsifying transform.\cite{jiang2018super,xu2012low} We accomplish this via a linear operator $K$, which is applied and then this product is fed into a data-driven regularizer $f_\Omega$ with parameters $\Omega$.
+In practice, it has been helpful to utilize a sparsifying transform. \cite{jiang2018super,xu2012low} We accomplish this via a linear operator $K$, which is applied and then this product is fed into a data-driven regularizer $f_\Omega$ with parameters $\Omega$.
 We additionally ensure compliance with measurements from the Radon transform matrix $A$, up to a tolerance $\delta$.
 In our setting, all pixel values are also known to be in the interval $[0,1]$.
 Combining our prior knowledge yields the implicit L2O model